jamesjnadeau/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 ### CATEGORIES & GLASSES (NOTE CHANGES)

-#### FLORAL ARRANGEMENT CLASSES: not to exceed 12”x 18”
+#### A. FLORAL ARRANGEMENT CLASSES: not to exceed 12”x 18”

 1. Centerpiece (To be viewed from all sides)
-2. Bouquet of mixed wild ?owers
+2. Bouquet of mixed wild flowers
-3. Bouquet of mixed garden ?owers
+3. Bouquet of mixed garden flowers
 4. Gladiolus
-5. Arrangement of any single variety of garden ?ower
+5. Arrangement of any single variety of garden flower
-6. Dried ?oral arrangement
+6. Dried floral arrangement
 7. Miniature arrangement, not more than 5”x S”inc|uding all props and plant materials

    * Dried plant material